BlaiseMoses01/BlaiseMoses01/README.md

 ## 💭 Core Philosophy

 > Anything in life worth doing is worth doing all the way.
-So many people do all the work to get to the first plateau and settle, and spend the rest of their life dreaming of the view at the peak.
-I will see the top of this mountain.
+Don't mistake a plateau for the peak

 ---